Why are narcissists attracted to you?

 5. Heal your inner child.
 Write a letter to yourself as a child and how loveable and kind they were, think of the things you enjoyed as a child.
 Think about the things you enjoyed as a child.

 6. Work on your emotional intelligence.
 Your mind controls your emotions, and you control your mind.
-Your emotions are controlled by you, and once you take control of your own emotions, outside situations will have far less impact on your feelings and how you react.
+You control your feelings, and once you take control of your own emotions, outside situations will have far less impact on your feelings and how you react.

 8. Surround yourself with good uplifting, positive people, reach out to those kind people for help and support, to gain different perspectives, those you don’t think as good, know if they are a good person they meant well the advice just isn’t for you at that moment, those who’s advice feels good, take action on that advice.